Dev Son of Mudde Gowda

 Dev S/O Mudde Gowda is a 2012 Kannada romantic comedy film loosely inspired by the Bollywood film Wake Up Sid.
 It stars Diganth and Charmi.
 Ananth Nag plays a prominent supporting role while the model-turned-actress Nathalia Kaur makes a special appearance.
 The film is directed and written by Indrajith Lankesh.
 Jassie Gift is the music director; Dharma Vish scored the background music and two songs which can be seen only in the movie.
 Shilpa Ramesh is the producer.
 Award-winning cinematographer Santosh Rai Pathaje is associated with this film as the camera man.
-It openrf across cinema halls on 6 April 2012.
+It opened across cinema halls on 6 April 2012.